LimePoint/opschain/docs/docker_development_environment.md

 #### Create a `step_context.json` (optional)

-The `opschain-action` script uses a `.opschain/step_context.json` file if it exists within the project Git repository working directory.
-For more information about the `step_context.json` file, see the [Actions Reference Guide](reference/actions.md#step-context-json).
+The `opschain-action` command uses a `.opschain/step_context.json` file if it exists within the project Git repository working directory.
+For more information about the `step_context.json` file, see the [actions reference guide](reference/actions.md#step-context-json).

 If your action requires [properties](reference/properties.md) then you can use the `opschain` `properties-show` sub command to output the required properties values: